timm/kah/src/notes.md

+FQ:
+- how do i divide things into modules
+- for how selctively import
+    - how do do comamnd line
+        - how to do test suite
+            - messpace management. static code checking?

 curse of the model:
 if you drove her today baset a  speed limit sign you saw the output of some risk model that decide fr all cars and all drivers a ssped